U.S. Business Law Academy

 Alexandra Carter is the director of the Edson Queiroz Foundation Mediation Program, director of Clinical Programs, and a Clinical Professor of Law at Columbia Law School.
 Carter won the Jane Marks Murphy Prize for clinical advocacy while a student at Columbia Law School and has become a strong advocate of mediation as a valuable tool for many kinds of legal challenges.
 Through the New York Peace Institute, a nonprofit that specializes in mediation, Carter has served as a mediator.
 She has also supervised student mediations in court-related programs at New York City Civil Court and Harlem Small Claims Court.

-Isidor and Seville Sulzbacher Professor of Law (Columbia Law School)
+Economic Law, and Professor of Law at Georgetown Law Center

 Professor of Law and Finance (Oxford University)